-The SInDEx survey was led by Prof Ghosh.
-DBS Group Research is a co-sponsor and research partner, together with SMU's Sim Kee Boon Institute for Financial Economics.
+The SInDEx survey was led by Assistant Professor of Finance (Education) Aurobindo Ghosh of SMU's Lee Kong Chian School of Business.
+DBS Group Research is a cosponsor and research partner, together with SMU's Sim Kee Boon Institute for Financial Economics.